cocomostudio/godrej-design-lab/docs/Operation Manual.md

 **Environment variables for Strapi in the CMS box**

-Finally, and again only on the CMS box, we wire up all the environment variables necessary for the CMS to run (essentially informing the CMS about the database and the CDN)
+Here, we wire up all the environment variables necessary for the CMS to run (essentially informing the CMS about the database and the CDN)

 ```bash
 cat > apps/cms/.env <<EOF